privacysandbox/privacy-sandbox-demos/services/home/docs/demos/sequential-auction-setup.md

 Browser ->> Browser: scoreAd(...) for each winning component auction bid Note right of Browser: Browser picks the highest scored ad as the winner of overall auction

-note over Browser,DSP: Post PA auction: Winning ad is delivered on publisher page alt PA auction picks a winning ad
+note over Browser,Buyers: Post PA auction: Winning ad is delivered on publisher page alt PA auction picks a winning ad
   Browser ->> Browser: runAdAuction() returns a winning ad Note right of Browser: Deliver winning PA ad in ad frame